 Checklists are crucial and you will still goof up.
 You are so sure that you won’t forget that one thing that you don’t even write it down.
 And you know where that thinking leads.

 Write every task down.
 A great international traveler is almost always an experienced one.
-Don’t pretend you can yet stack up to those who have travel internationally down to a perfect science.
-Write everything down.
+Don’t pretend you can yet stack up to those who have international travel down to a perfect science.

 IF YOU ARE RENTING YOUR PLACE OUT WHILE YOU'RE GONE, CONSIDER STAYING AT A FRIEND'S THE NIGHT BEFORE

-Another safety gap measure that I especially recommend is the way station stay at a friend’s house the night before you leave.
-If you have rented out your own house or sublet your apartment (part of your plan is not to have two mortgages or rents) the tenant will have 24 hours to call you locally for internet password keys or extract information on where you've stashed the blender and margarita glasses.
+Another safety gap measure that I recommend is the way-station stay at a friend’s house the night before you leave.
+If you have rented out your own house or have sublet your apartment (part of your plan is not to have two mortgages or rents) the tenant will have 24 hours to call you locally for internet password keys or tell you their security fob doesn't work.

 On your end, you have a last peaceful day nearby to relax and share a glass of wine with a friend during which time tiny things you forgot to do will likely bubble to the surface.
 You have one last shot.

 Not informing the bank of your travel plans will make using your debit card for the first withdrawal of pesos a problem.
 The easiest of the critical to-dos are easiest to put them off.